 I’m a single mother by choice from Surrey in the UK.
-That cheeky chops with me in the pics above is my daughter, Elodie, who is nearly eight.
+That cheeky chops with me in the pics above is my daughter, Elodie, who is now eight.

 I’ve created this blog because I couldn’t find an UK-based community for women like me – and you.
 Women who for a variety of reasons, have found themselves choosing to embark on motherhood alone.
 Not by accident, but on purpose.